IIT-EnergySystemModels/InfraFair/doc/5_Detailed_EU_example.rst

 Results
 =======
-The following table shows the cost allocated to countries' generators (columns) based on their use of other countries' assets (raws).
+The following table shows the cost allocated to countries' generators (columns) based on their use of other countries' assets (rows).
 The diagonal costs reflect the cost that a country has to pay itself according to the use of its own generators.
 The raw "Cost to receive" indicates per country the total cost it should receive due to other countries' generators using its assets (which is the sum of the country's raw minus the cost it should pay itself).